hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 There is no information that could be a device index here, however.

+We can sometimes observe a notification starting with ID `0c`.
+As the parameters were empty, the meaning was not really obvious, but I noticed that when puttin the mouse on the dock for charging, that same command was emitted as `0c01`.
+So I guess that's that 😁

 ## Operations when the device is not connected

 If we start the service with the device disconnected from the dongle, the responses start with `04`: